University courses requiring specific A Level subjects or grades

 Course entry requirements are used to help admissions staff at universities pick students for their courses.

-The majority of university courses look for at least Cs in GCSE English, maths and perhaps science.
+The majority of university courses look for at least Cs in GCSE English, Maths.
+Other courses may have other requirements:

 - Some university courses go further and list specific subjects and grades they expect you to have.
-Not spotting these when you are choosing your A levels could spell the end of your dreams.
+Make sure you look at for this during the application.

 - Also remember that some courses may only consider certain A level qualifications, or only accept certain qualifications when taken with another.